Fighting payment fraud: how Firewall can secure your business

 Phishing

-Phishers typically create websites that look like legitimate financial institutions or government agencies.
+Phishing attacks often target businesses because companies tend to collect more sensitive data about their customers than individuals do.
+In the most common phishing scenario, cybercriminals create websites that look like legitimate financial institutions or government agencies.
 They then send emails or make phone calls that claim to be from those organisations, directing people to visit the fake site and enter their personal information, such as bank account numbers, credit cards, or Social Security numbers.

 The purpose of payment fraud management

 Payment fraud management strategies are designed to prevent such fraud from occurring.
-It’s an ongoing process of collecting and analysing information to detect fraud patterns, investigate the suspected fraudulent activity, and take corrective actions when applicable.
+It’s an ongoing process of collecting and analysing information to detect fraud patterns, investigate suspected fraudulent activity, and take corrective actions when applicable.

-There are several fraud management strategies that any business can use, such as adding additional security layers, expanding the verification process, educating customers about potential risks, and implementing technology solutions.
 But the best bet is a multi-layered approach where you combine multiple tools and processes to protect yourself.

 Fraud prevention system components